usfaql/usfaql/README.md

 ## Projects

 - **Project 5** - Brief description of the project and your role.
-- **Friendly** - A social media site that allows users to post posts and interact with them
 - **Talent** - Brief description of the project and your role.
+- **Friendly** - A social media site that allows users to post posts and interact with them.

 ## Education